comsci-uwc-isak/unit-1-project-HasanMajdi/README.md

 ```
 here the option -f in the if condition checks for a file in the working folder

-this correspnds to dynamic testing and alpha.
+this refers to dynamic testing and alpha.